Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 Sidemount copyright 2019 Andy Davis

-Be observant to ensure that your belt buckle is configured to be in the centreline of your stomach.
-If your harness is well configured so far, it should be sitting much lower than your belly button.
+Be observant to ensure that your waist buckle is configured to be in the centreline of your stomach.
+If your sidemount harness is well configured so far, it should be sitting much lower than your belly button.
 Most people need it on, or just above, the pubic region of the abdomen.

 configure sidemount system